VGDev1/EasyTvReact/README.md

-An react frontend for an svtplay ripoff
+A react frontend for an svtplay ripoff